truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

     containerConcurrency: 80
     timeoutSeconds: 300
 ```
-* serviceAccountName: It is a good practice to use specific service account in order to respect more easily the Principle of least privilege.
+> * `serviceAccountName`: It is a good practice to use specific service account in order to respect more easily the Principle of least privilege.
 Gives this service account only access to what it is allowed.
-* containerConcurrency: The number of request to handle on a single instance before scaling up.
+> * `containerConcurrency`: The number of request to handle on a single instance before scaling up.
 80 is the default value
-* timeoutSeconds: The time within a response must be returned by your service.
+> * `timeoutSeconds`: The time within a response must be returned by your service.
 Failure to do so will result in a 504 error sent to the client

 ```yaml
     containers:
       - image: gcr.io/${PROJECT_ID}/gcp-cloudrun-back:latest
 ```
-* image: the image name the container will execute.
+> * `image`: the image name the container will execute.
 As you guessed it, the image needs to be accessible by Cloud Run.
 We will see later how to add the image to Container registry

 ```yaml
     resources: